mahdiwf/MC_Simulation_for_Stock/README.md

 A 95% CVaR of $16,374 means that the expected loss (expected shortfall) of the worst 5% scenarios is $16,374.
 My understanding is this is the total amount of investment values that fall inside the area of Alpha = 5% in graph above. <br>

-With compared with Historical VaR & Parametric VaR, the Monte Carlo Simulation generated VaRs are slightly higher when the confidence level is higher.
+When compared with Historical VaR & Parametric VaR, the Monte Carlo Simulation generated VaRs are slightly higher when the confidence level is higher.
 However, I have no experience to justify if these variabilities are normal or acceptable.<br>

 From the simulation result, I can get the probability of achieving the 12% return as below:
 >desired_return = 0.12  #Desired return (12%) <br>